PFOA exposure is linked to a higher risk of prostate cancer incidence and mortality

 Under which names can prostate cancer appear on your medical records?

-Unfortunately, male veterans are at great risk of developing prostate cancer if they were stationed on one or multiple military bases contaminated with PFAS, as these chemicals are extremely toxic, and the body cannot eliminate them.
-Nevertheless, you should be aware that prostate cancer may appear under a different name on your medical records, depending on the characteristics of the malignant cells in your prostate tumors.
+Unfortunately, male veterans are at great risk of developing prostate cancer if they were stationed on military bases contaminated with PFAS, as these chemicals are extremely toxic, and the body cannot eliminate them.
+You should be aware that prostate cancer may appear under a different name on your medical records, depending on the characteristics of the malignant cells in your prostate tumors.
 The following is a list of specific prostate cancer diagnoses:

 - acinar adenocarcinoma